dacruz79/DevOps-Course-Starter/README.md

 ```
     [BOARD_ID=]

-Set the list of lists you have for your board i.e. 'To Do','Done'
-    BOARD_LISTS=[]

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: